 How is residency status verified in Belgium?

-EU and non-EU nationals who obtain residency in Belgium need to be aware of the fact that the residency status is subject to control by the municipality.
+EU and non-EU nationals who obtain residency in Belgium in 2023 need to be aware of the fact that the Belgian residence permit status is subject to control by the municipality.
 The police are generally the one entrusted to observe the movements of the population and the criteria for establishing if an individual is actually living at the indicated location is based on several criteria:

 - if the person lives at that address for most of the time;